 Train them up and send them out.

-Bongolo’s residency training instructs, mentors, and disciples medical professionals.
-Students who graduate from Bongolo go into all of Africa, armed with the Gospel and top-notch medical training, they are a blessing to the countries they teach and work in.
+Bongolo’s training programs instruct, mentor, and disciple medical professionals.
+Students who graduate from Bongolo remain at the hospital, move on to other areas of Gabon or go into all of Africa.
+Armed with the Gospel and top-notch medical training, they are a blessing wherever they teach and work in.

 Surgical Residency Program (PAACS)

 PAACS (Pan African Academy of Christian Surgeons) trains African physicians as surgeons to care for the poor and the sick.
 PAACS also disciples these surgeons to share the love of Christ with their patients to bring hope to those who are suffering.
 Their goal: to respond to the long-standing shortage of general surgeons in their countries.

 PAACS Bongolo is the longest standing—started in 1998 with the first graduate finishing in 2003.
 Our 5-year program has one resident per year, and consists of lectures, rounds, and intra-operative training.
 The course is supplemented by visiting faculty specializing in orthopedics, gynecology, ENT, maxillo-facial surgery, plastic surgery, and anesthesia.

 Residents are discipled in their faith, praying with patients, sharing the Good News of Jesus Christ, and weekly Bible study.

 Five billion people have no access to safe surgery.
 People in under-served and under-resourced areas of Africa are dying of treatable surgical diseases.
 Aside from the lack of necessary equipment and facilities, the burden for properly educated and trained anesthesia providers is dramatic.
 Training Africans to stay in Africa is a key objective to reverse the course of unnecessary surgical disease and death.